shen-hang/shen-hang.github.io/_pages/about.md

 </div>
 <hr style="border:none; border-top:1px solid #ddd; margin:18px 0;">
 <div style="background-color:#f9f9f9; border-radius:10px; padding:18px 22px; line-height:1.6; font-size:15px; text-align:justify;">
-  <b>Hang Shen</b> received the Ph.D. degree with honors in Computer Science from the [Nanjing University of Science and Technology](http://www.njust.edu.cn/).
-He worked as a Full-Time Postdoctoral Fellow under the supervision of Prof. Weihua Zhuang (IEEE Fellow) in the [Broadband Communications Research (BBCR) Lab](https://uwaterloo.ca/broadband-communications-research-lab/), Department of Electrical and Computer Engineering at the University of Waterloo in Waterloo, Canada from 2018 to 2019.
-He is currently an Associate Professor in the [Department of Computer Science and Technology](http://cise.njtech.edu.cn/) at [Nanjing Tech University](http://www.njtech.edu.cn/) in Nanjing, China.
+<b>Hang Shen</b> received the Ph.D. degree with honors in Computer Science from the
+  <a href="http://www.njust.edu.cn/" target="_blank" style="color:#0073aa; text-decoration:none;">Nanjing University of Science and Technology</a>.
+  He worked as a Full-Time Postdoctoral Fellow under the supervision of Prof. Weihua Zhuang (IEEE Fellow) in the
+  <a href="https://uwaterloo.ca/broadband-communications-research-lab/" target="_blank" style="color:#0073aa; text-decoration:none;">Broadband Communications Research (BBCR) Lab</a>,
+  Department of Electrical and Computer Engineering at the University of Waterloo in Waterloo, Canada from 2018 to 2019.
+  He is currently an Associate Professor in the
+  <a href="http://cise.njtech.edu.cn/" target="_blank" style="color:#0073aa; text-decoration:none;">Department of Computer Science and Technology</a> at
+  <a href="http://www.njtech.edu.cn/" target="_blank" style="color:#0073aa; text-decoration:none;">Nanjing Tech University</a> in Nanjing, China.
   His research interests include vehicular networks, large language models for cybersecurity, and drone/vehicle vision-language navigation.
-He serves as an Associate Editor for *Journal of Information Processing Systems*, *Frontiers in Blockchain*, and *IEEE Access* and was a Guest Editor for *Peer-to-Peer Networking and Applications*.
+  He serves as an Associate Editor for <i>Journal of Information Processing Systems</i>, <i>Frontiers in Blockchain</i>, and <i>IEEE Access</i>,
+  and was a Guest Editor for <i>Peer-to-Peer Networking and Applications</i>.
   He serves/served as a program committee member of the IEEE International Conference on High Performance Computing and Communications (HPCC), the International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP), and the Annual International Conference on Privacy, Security and Trust (PST).
   He is a member of the IEEE Computer Society, Communication Society, and Vehicular Technology Society, a CCF Senior Member, and an Executive Committee Member of the ACM Nanjing Chapter.
 </div>